resthub/resthub.org/backbone-stack.rst

 ifinline
 ++++++++

-This helper provides a more fluent syntax for inline ifs. i.e. if embedded in quoted strings.
+This helper provides a more fluent syntax for inline ifs, i.e. if embedded in quoted strings.

 As with Handlebars ``#if``, if its first argument returns ``false``, ``undefined``, ``null`` or ``[]`` (a "falsy" value), ``''`` is returned, otherwise ``returnVal`` argument is rendered.